Sairyss/domain-driven-hexagon/README.md

 **Keep in mind** that different projects can have more or less steps/layers/building blocks then described here.
 Add more if application requires it, and skip some if application is not that complex and doesn't need all that abstraction.

+General recommendation for any project: analyze how big/complex the application will be, find a compromise and use as many layers/building blocks as needed for the project and skip ones that may over-complicate things.

 More in details on each step below.

 # Modules